 Freeman’s book, “Global Climate Change and U.S. Law” (co-edited with Michael Gerrard) was published in 2015.
 Among her recent work: her remarks at a special 2017 Department of Justice plenary on the Future of Environmental Law, (published in the Environmental Law Reporter) and her article, The Uncomfortable Convergence of Energy and Environmental Law (published in the Harvard Environmental Law Review).
 She is widely published in leading American law reviews, and was recently recognized as one of the most-cited academics in public law across the nation.

 She has published several prominent critiques of the Trump administration’s proposals to roll back environmental protections, including the landmark vehicle standards and the Clean Power Plan.

 Freeman has also served as a member of the Administrative Conference of the United States, the government think tank for improving the administrative and regulatory process, and in 2011 was elected to the American College of Environmental Lawyers.
-She is an independent director of ConocoPhillips, where she serves on the executive and director’s affairs committees, and chairs the public policy committee.
+She was an independent director of ConocoPhillips, where she served on the executive and director’s affairs committees, and chairs the public policy committee.
 In 2018, she was appointed to the Advisory Council of the Electric Power Research Institute, which advises EPRI on trends in political, economic and social issues that affect electric utilities to help guide its research and serve the public interest.